JarodMica/F5-TTS/README.md

 ### 3. More instructions

 - In order to have better generation results, take a moment to read [detailed guidance](src/f5_tts/infer).
-- The [Issues](https://github.com/SWivid/F5-TTS/issues?q=is%3Aissue) are very useful, please try to find the solution by properly searching the keywords of problem encountered.
+- The [Issues](https://github.com/SWivid/F5-TTS/issues?q=is%3Aissue) in the main repo are very useful, please try to find the solution by properly searching the keywords of problem encountered.
 If no answer found, then feel free to open an issue.

 ## Training